Address: 525 North Main Street, Memphis

 Original Function/Purpose: Transportation

 History: Business magnate Frederick Smith Sr., father of Federal Express founder Fred Smith, established a Memphis-based national office for the Dixie Greyhound and Toddle House corporate offices.
 The Dixie Greyhound Bus Lines Complex was the centerpiece of two highly successful business ventures by Smith.
 The growing need for public transportation helped his one-route-a-day busing service transform into a highly lucrative business.
 When Smith’s businesses were sold, his son Frederick Jr. used the profits as start-up capital in the early 1970s to begin a new Memphis-based transportation company called Federal Express which revolutionized the pack delivery service.
-The firm Downtown Mini-Storage LLC purchased the property from the City of Memphis in February 2016 for a warehouse.
+The firm Downtown Mini-Storage LLC purchased the property from the City of Memphis in February 2016 for use as a warehouse.

 City Council District: 7